Vaibhavs10/insanely-fast-whisper/README.md

 pipx run insanely-fast-whisper --file-name <filename or URL>
 ```

+> [!NOTE]
-Note: The CLI is opinionated and currently only works for Nvidia GPUs.
+> The CLI is highly opinionate and only works on NVIDIA GPUs & Mac.
 Make sure to check out the defaults and the list of options you can play around with to maximise your transcription throughput.
-Run `insanely-fast-whisper --help` or `pipx run insanely-fast-whisper --help` to get all the CLI arguments and defaults.
+Run `insanely-fast-whisper --help` or `pipx run insanely-fast-whisper --help` to get all the CLI arguments along with their defaults.

 ## CLI Options

 The `insanely-fast-whisper` repo provides an all round support for running Whisper in various settings.
-Note that as of today 20th Nov, `insanely-fast-whisper` only works on CUDA enabled devices.
+Note that as of today 26th Nov, `insanely-fast-whisper` works on both CUDA and mps (mac) enabled devices.
 ```
   -h, --help            show this help message and exit --file-name FILE_NAME
                         Path or URL to the audio file to be transcribed.
   --device-id DEVICE_ID
-                        Device ID for your GPU (just pass the device ID number). (default: "0") --transcript-path TRANSCRIPT_PATH
+                        Device ID for your GPU.
+Just pass the device number when using CUDA, or "mps" for Macs with Apple Silicon. (default: "0")
+  --transcript-path TRANSCRIPT_PATH
                         Path to save the transcription output. (default: output.json) --model-name MODEL_NAME